Uclusion/uclusion-blog/_posts/2023-11-14-new-founder-complications.md

 "at will".
 Employed at will would mean, in theory, I watch at all times and dismiss my fellow founder if necessary.

 However, is managing a founder really anymore effective than rolling the dice and hoping for the best?
-The more people involved the more complex the problem gets.
+The more people involved the more difficult the problem gets.
 As a math grad student once told me, "We don't even understand two dimensions and some people want to study four."

 Nor is the problem unique to the private sector.
 In science credit in a discovery is the cap table equivalent making the